See the system the numbers hide.

 Applied to real data

-Each scenario is a small set of equations with a handful of legible parameters, seeded from live FDIC call-report data and bounded by FDIC historical ranges.
+Each scenario is a small set of equations with five sliders, seeded from live FDIC call-report data and bounded by FDIC historical ranges.
 You move the sliders; the loops play out in the time series; the second-order effects become visible.

 It builds intuition for how the loops behave under the assumptions you choose.
-Treat it as a thinking tool, not a forecast or a regulator-grade stress test.
+Treat it as a thinking tool.
+It is not a forecast or a regulator-grade stress test.

 Who it's for